I Still Have the Tapes

 so I left his mother’s cousin’s diamond on his windowsill.

-Now he is calling to tell me after two years of chemo
+Now he calls to tell me after two years of chemo

 he's lacing up his old black Chucks and saying goodbye.